r1chjames/CSEBSFrontEnd/README.md

 ### What is this repository for? ###

-* EBS PoC is a web tool created to prove that C# and ASP.NET could be used to book stock in via a goods in API to EBS.
+* EBS Front End is a web tool created to prove that C# and ASP.NET could be used to book stock in via a goods in API to EBS.

 ### Features ###